-For some seventy years, TAKADA's artisans have been handcrafting TAWASHI with uniform texture one at a time, using only the finest, carefully-selected materials.
+TAKADA's artisans have been handcrafting TAWASHI with uniform texture one at a time, using only the finest, carefully-selected materials for some seventy years.

 In the past, the local industry using the domestic windmill palm is almost discontinued.
-However, TAKADA restored traditional Japanese scrub brushes which are made of the bark of the windmill palm tree growing naturally in the KISHU area (Wakayama Prefecture) while sustaining the major part of their business of producing and selling the mainstream products utilizing imported SHURO fibers.
+However, TAKADA has been restoring traditional Japanese scrub brushes made of the bark of the windmill palm tree growing naturally in Japan's KISHU area (Wakayama Prefecture) while sustaining the major part of their business of producing and selling the mainstream products utilizing imported SHURO fibers.

-Fresh bark of the KISHU SHURO has fine luster and uniform fibers.
+The fresh bark of SHURO has fine luster and uniform fibers.
 We use these finest materials for selected products such as body brushes.

-Despite appearances, our brushes are in fact astonishingly soft, making them as suitable for bathing as they are for scrubbing fruits and vegetables, imparting a gentle, pleasing and invigorating sensation to your skin.
-But, don't take our word for it — pick one up and experience for yourself the quality that lends the everyday something a bit extraordinary.
+Despite appearances, our brushes are astonishingly soft, making them suitable for bathing and scrubbing fruits and vegetables, imparting a gentle, pleasing, and invigorating sensation to your skin.
+But don't take our word for it — pick one up and experience for yourself the quality that lends something a bit extraordinary every day.

-All TAKADA products comply with the following European Community Regulation:
+All TAKADA products comply with the following European Community Regulations:

 (EC) No 1935/2004 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL Materials and articles intended to come into contact with food.